Rakesh-Mourya-G/xen-orchestra/docs/backups_and_disaster_recovery.md

 # Backups and Disaster Recovery

-This section is dedicated to any existing means to rollback or backup your VMs in Xen Orchestra.
+This section is dedicated to any existing means to rollback or backup your VMs in CloudVisor.

 ## Full backups